Sometimes referred to as the “national food of the Greeks,” fasolada holds a special place in every Greek child’s heart.

 Return the beans to the pot, add the lukewarm water, and bring to a boil.
 Stir in the tomatoes, onions, and carrots.
 Stir the tomato paste into the olive oil.
 Stir this mixture into the pot of beans and vegetables.
 Cook the soup over medium heat, stirring occasionally, for 30 minutes.

-Stir in the chile, celery, parsley, and salt and pepper to taste.
+Stir in the chili, celery, parsley, and salt and pepper to taste.
 Continue to boil over medium heat until the beans and vegetables are tender, another 20 minutes.

 Serve the soup garnished with scallions.